kno10/python-kmedoids/paper.md

 to a large extend due to memory management; but usually still much faster than interpreted Python or R code (but which can shine when they are used to drive compiled library code written, e.g., in C, Fortran, or Rust).
-To demonstrate the benefits of this new Rust implementation, we compare it to the original Java version (written by the same authors), and the additional speedup that can be obtained by parallelization using multiple threads.
+To demonstrate the benefits of this new Rust implementation, we compare it to the original Java version (written by the same authors), and also study the additional speedup that can be obtained by parallelization using multiple threads.

-We run 25 restarts on an AMD EPYC 7302 processor, and evaluate the average values.
 We use the first N instances of the well known MNIST data set.
-As the run times are expected to be quadratic in the number of instances, we report run times normalized by N².
+As the run times are expected to be quadratic in the number of instances, we report run times normalized by N² averaged over 25 restarts on an AMD EPYC 7302 processor with up to 16 threads for Rust.
-The Java implementation uses a single thread, whereas for Rust we report up to 16 threads on 16 cores.
 Even without parallelization, the FasterPAM in Rust with 4.48 ns/N², about 4 times less than the original Java FasterPAM implementation with 21.04 ns/N².
-We primarily attribute this to being able to use a better memory layout than currently possible in Java (project Valhalla's value types may eventually allow reducing this gap).
+We primarily attribute this to being able to use a better memory layout than currently possible in Java (Project Valhalla's value types may eventually help).
-Using two threads in Rust, we achieve a 34% faster calculation with 2.95 ns/N², but as we further increase the number of threads the gains diminish for this data set size, caused by the overhead to partition the computation and synchronize the work.
+Using two threads in Rust, we achieve a 34% faster calculation with 2.95 ns/N², but as we see diminishing returns when further increasing the number of threads for this data set size, caused by the overhead and synchronization cost.
-It may be possible to further decrease this overhead.
-For small data sets, using a single thread often is beneficial, and the Python wrapper will choose this approach by default for small data sets.
+For small data sets, using a single thread appears beneficial, and the Python wrapper defaults to this for small data sets.

 TODO: refresh figure